ffromani/go-todo-app/EXERCISES.md

 - Modify the `TestMerge` test under [model/todo_merge_test.go](model/todo_merge_test.go) to be a table based test.
 - Try to have shared code initializing one `Todo` item to be merged
-- Try to run make the test execution parallel
+- Try to make the test execution parallel
-- Run `go test -v` to see all the tests (and their names)
+- Run `go test -v -run TestMerge` to see all the tests (and their names)
-- Try to use `go test -run testname` to run one single test
+- Try to use `go test -run TestMerge/xxx` to run one single test

 Examples: [Sub tests and table tests examples](https://github.com/fedepaol/gotestbootcamp/tree/main/subteststabletests)